Escaping Gift & Estate Taxes: Releasing Ownership While Retaining Control

 Again and again, after our deep dive, our clients tell us they are astounded by “what they didn’t know they didn’t know” about their tax situation and the possibilities for minimizing it.

-Because CunninghamLegal is a stable firm with a long track record, you can also be certain we will be able to handle changes to your plans and structures as needed over many decades to come.
+Because CunninghamLegal is a stable firm with a long track record, you can be certain we will be able to handle changes to your plans and structures as needed over many decades to come.
 As a mid-sized firm with lawyers who work together as a team, you also know you will get both personal attention and access to a broad set of skills.